 For details on how to become a Member to take advantage of early booking, see here.

 What is the course about?

 2021 sees the return of our Benslow Baroque Oratorio course: this year there is a slight twist in that we will be theming the course around music for St Cecilia.
 We are delighted to welcome Dr Bryan White to our tutor team as Chorus Master.
 Bryan is a member of the Purcell Society, Director of Research and Innovation in the School of Music, University of Leeds, director of the Clothworkers Consort of Leeds, and his book ‘Music for St Cecilia's Day: From Purcell to Handel’examines the social, cultural and religious significance of celebrations of St Cecilia's Day.
 We are looking to recruit a team of violins, violas, cellos, double basses, recorders, oboes, bassoons, trumpets and continuo (harpsichord and theorbo), as well as a chorus of singers to put together a concert performance to a public audience, including Draghi’s From Harmony (A Song for St Cecilia’s Day 1687) and Handel’s Ode for St Cecilia's Day (HWV 76) in just four days.
-The solo roles will be auditioned early in 2021 (click here to find out how to take part).
-Participants will arrive around 4pm on Sunday 18 April and will depart after the 2pm public performance (at the Benslow Music campus) on Thursday 22 April.
+The solo roles will be auditioned (click here to find out how to take part).
+Participants will arrive around 4pm on Sunday 31 October and will depart after the 2pm public performance (at the Benslow Music campus) on Thursday 4 November.
 We’ll be playing in period style at A=415 and on period instruments, but we also welcome string players on modern instruments with gut strings and baroque bows too.